joelgibson/IHecke/README.md

     Iwahori-Hecke algebra of type B4
     > H := IHeckeAlgebraStd(HAlg);
     > H;
-    Standard basis of Hecke algebra for Coxeter group of type B4, symbol H
+    Standard basis of Iwahori-Hecke algebra of type B4, symbol H

 A basis object like `H` models the Hecke algebra *together with a choice of basis*.
 Elements of the basis can be created in two ways.
 The first is by using the `.` operator, which manufactures basis